kalbasit/shabka/README.md

 This option controls the users that get created on the NixOS system.
 They automatically inherit the home manager set in`mine.home-manager.config`.

+### `mine.hardware.intel_backlight.enable`

+- type: boolean
+- default: false

+When this option is enabled, The group of the /sys/class/backlight/*/brightness files is changed to the group `video` so the user can change the brightness without the need of root.

+### `mine.hardware.machine`

+- type: string
+- default: empty string

+This option describes the make-model, or role of the machine for automatic hardware setup.
+See the [hardware][10] folder.

+### `mine.serial_console.enable`

+- type: boolean
+- default: false

+When this option is enabled, the serial console is enabled for the kernel and for GRUB.
+Although, GRUB is not automatically enabled, instead you should do so in the host configuration.

 ## Home

 TODO